sams-rea-test/simple-sinatra-app/README.md

 - **02-ecs.yaml**: An ECS cluster and EC2 launch configuration and auto-scaling group to be able to provision containers on to.

+- **03-ecr.yaml**: An ECR repository ("ATM machine") and IAM policy to use to push docker containers to for deploying on to the ECS cluster.